zaidalyafeai/curator/README.md

 ```
 @software{Curator: A Tool for Synthetic Data Creation,
-  author = {Marten, Ryan and Vu, Trung and Cheng-Jie Ji, Charlie and Dimakis, Alex and Sathiamoorthy, Mahesh},
+  author = {Marten, Ryan and Vu, Trung and Cheng-Jie Ji, Charlie and Sharma, Kartik and Dimakis, Alex and Sathiamoorthy, Mahesh},
   month = jan,
   title = {{Curator}},
   year = {2025}